 Frequently Asked Questions

-In the original EIS for this project, the roadway was called the Kirby Parkway beginning at I-240 west of Shelby Farms and ending at I-40 north of Shelby Farms.
-At the first SFPAT Meeting, the Advisory Team decided on the name Shelby Farms Parkway for the portion of the project passing through Shelby Farms in order to show emphasis that the roadway should have a parkway feel and to bring attention to the recreational usages in Shelby Farms.
-The name Kirby Parkway has been used in the DSEIS to match the name of the original EIS.
+In the original Environmental Impact Statement (EIS) for the project, the roadway was called “Kirby Parkway,” beginning at I-240, west of Shelby Farms, and ending at I-40, north of Shelby Farms.
+At the first resource team meeting, the Shelby Farms Parkway Advisory Team (SFPAT) decided on the name “Shelby Farms Parkway” for the portion of the project passing through Shelby Farms Park to emphasize that the roadway should have a parkway feel and to bring attention to the recreational usages in the park.
+The name “Kirby Parkway” and "Kirby-Whitten Parkway" has been used in subsequent environmental documents to match the name in the original EIS.